-Sanctions Policy is to ensure compliance of EPIF with Sanctions, i. e. to ensure that EPIF and/or its Employees does not establish or maintain business relations or process any transactions for/on behalf of sanctioned persons, entities or countries.
+Key content Sanctions Policy is to its Employees does n on behalf of sanction General objective EPIF is committed to Related sustainability matter N/A Nonitoring process N/A Scope of policy EPIF Group Com regular audits to Accountable role for mplementation EPIF, their subsidiari hird-party standards/initiatives EPIF board and exec to ensure compliance of EPIF with Sanctions, i. e. to ensure that EPIF and/or not establish or maintain business relations or process any transactions for/ ned persons, entities or countries.